troutacular/_starter/README.md

 Download `_starter` and change the project to reflect the name of the theme you will be developing.
 You'll need to do a multi-step find and replace on the name in all the templates (yes this was based off of [underscores] at one point).

+__CAUTION:__ Search and replace the theme name references in the order listed below to avoid naming conflicts and potential PHP errors.

 1. Search for `'_starter'` (inside single quotations) to capture the text domain.
 2. Search for `_starter_` to capture all the function names.
-3. Search for `Text Domain: _starter` in style.css.
 4. Search for `starter-` to capture sprite filename references.

 OR

 - Search for: `'_starter'` and replace with: `'theme-name'`
 - Search for: `_starter_` and replace with: `theme_name_`
-- Search for: `Text Domain: _starter` and replace with: `Text Domain: theme-name` in style.css.
 - Search for: `_starter-` and replace with: `theme-name-` for sprite renaming.

+__NOTE:__ `Text Domain: _starter` in style.css will be updated automatically from the config settings in `gulpfile.js` when the project is compiled.

 #### Filenames